 The cycle between Haarlem and Lisse will take a little over an hour and on the way back you can either cycle or take the train: if you choose to take the train back, make sure you get a ticket for you and one for your bike.

-At present, it costs 6 Euro one way and the bikes go in a specialised train compartment; make sure you mark your bike in a recongnisable ways, the train is a very popular option!
+At present, it costs 6 Euro one way and the bikes go in a specialized train compartment; make sure you mark your bike in a recognizable way, the train is a very popular option!

 While overall safe, the cycle lanes do go along main roads and cross roundabout and traffic junctions so it is important that your children are aware and used to abide by street rules if they want to have their own bike.

-Personally, I felt the best way to explore the tulip fields near Amsterdam with kids is to get them into a kids carriers and foresee some child friendly stops along the way.
+Personally, I felt the best way to explore the tulip fields by bike with kids is to get them into a kids’ carriers and foresee some child-friendly stops along the way.